vfong00/MKS21X-FinalProject/README.md

 moving that work into Screen.
 After that was sorted out, I began moving around functions into their respective objects.

+## devlog- moody
+### 01-19-19
+A lot of the recent work was on Vincent, so today is my serious jump into what Vincent left me. <br/>
+Blessed be the CS gods for such a great partner <3  <br/>
+I've been putting some time into the Menu, and tried a bunch of implementations because the inital Lanterna idea did not work at all.
+After four or five attempts, (jcurses, cliche, system scanner, etc), I sat down and seriously redid the lanterna implementation.
+It worked! w and s increments and decrements the option value with then gets modded and shifted to match the option location.

+I've also been working on procedural item and entity placement, as evident by the PlacerFactory object.

 ## devlog - Vincent
 ### 01-04-19
 + made extremely basic files (Nethack game file, Entity abstract class, Player)